gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/workshopUnitTesting.md

 ## Question 4a

+Consider a method `sum` that when passed an integer array, returns the sum of all the items in the array.

+1. What value is the method **expected** to return for the array \{10, 70, 20, 90\}?

-Consider the following implementation of a method:
+Now, consider the following implementation of this method:

 ```java
 public class Question4a {